Universal Quantum Hamiltonians: Hamiltonian simulation

 We are usually interested in simulating entire quantum many-body models, rather than individual Hamiltonians.
 By ``model'', we mean very generally here any family of Hamiltonians.
-In the many-body models usually encountered in physics, these Hamiltonians are typically related to one another in some way.
-For example, the 2D Heisenberg model consists of all Hamiltonians with nearest-neighbour Heisenberg interactions on a 2D square lattice of some given size.
+E.g.\ the 2D Heisenberg model consists of all Hamiltonians with nearest-neighbour Heisenberg interactions on a 2D square lattice of some given size, with uniform coupling strengths.
+The 2D Heisenberg model with variable couplings is another, more general model, consisting of all 2D Heisenberg Hamiltonians with any values for the individual coupling strengths.

-When we say that a model $A$ can simulate another model $B$, we mean it in the following strong sense: any Hamiltonian $H$ on $n$ qudits ($d$-dimensional spins) from model $B$ can be simulated by some Hamiltonian $H'$ on $m$ qudits from model $A$, and this simulation can be done to \emph{any} precision $\eta,\epsilon$ with as large an energy cut-off $\Delta$ as desired.
-The simulation is \emph{efficient} if each qudit of the original system is encoded into a constant number of qudits in the simulator (each $V_i$ in \cref{short:def:simulation} maps to $O(1)$ qudits), $H'$ is efficiently computable from $H$, and the energy overhead and number of qubits of the simulation scales at most polynomially ($\|H'\| = \poly(n,1/\eta,1/\epsilon,\Delta)$ and $m = \poly(n,1/\eta,1/\epsilon,\Delta)$).
+When we say that a model $A$ can simulate another model $B$, we mean it in the following strong sense: any Hamiltonian $H$ on $n$ qudits (i.e.\ $d$-dimensional spins) from model $B$ can be simulated by some Hamiltonian $H'$ on $m$ qudits from model $A$, and this simulation can be done to \emph{any} precision $\eta,\epsilon$ with as large an energy cut-off $\Delta$ as desired.
+The simulation is \emph{efficient} if each qudit of the original system is encoded into a constant number of qudits in the simulator (i.e.\ each $V_i$ in \cref{short:def:simulation} maps to $O(1)$ qudits); $P\ket{\psi}=\ket{\psi}$ for some state $\ket{\psi}$ that can be constructed efficiently; $H'$ is efficiently computable from $H$, and the energy overhead and number of qubits of the simulation scales at most polynomially (i.e.\ $\|H'\| = \poly(n,1/\eta,1/\epsilon,\Delta)$ and $m = \poly(n,1/\eta,1/\epsilon,\Delta)$).